Frédéric Boutet: The Amateur (part one)

 Of the spotless family name, the insupportable dishonor…

 “Let me go!” he pleaded.
 “I will give you anything!
-I believed you’d gone to the countryside.
+I believed you had gone to the countryside.
 Tomorrow, I would have sent you your chains, and money to pay for the damage… I beg you, let me go!”

 He rifled his pockets, offered his watch, his pocketbook.